 - The Appeals Committee

-The ratings that are awarded fall within the following categories (see list of rating categories and its descriptors):
+The ratings that are awarded fall within the following categories:

 - A – Leading international researchers